 - Go to your Facebook ad manager.

 - Create 2 separate ads – one around vegan preference, the other around paleo.

 - Target people with the result “vegan” with a different ad than people with the result “paleo”.

 - You’ll see a large increase in ad conversions (saving you money) – showing the right ad to the right audience.

 You can also use the lead tag to run an ad emphasizing offers from your newsletter.
 You can combine this tag with the result tag and further narrow down your audience on Facebook in order to only show your ads to people who signed up for your newsletter.

-The methodology will stay the same but we’ll constantly be making the user interface simpler and easier to use.
+Tech always evolves but the methodology will stay the same – and we’ll constantly be making the user interface simpler and easier to use.

 Here are those blog posts again:

 - How to set up a tracking pixel for the Riddle sign up form:

 - Sending users to different landing pages is super easy: